"What do you mean, Cynthia was attacked?!" Madison screeched into her cell phone.

 "There's not enough parking spaces, boss," Gary interrupted her.

 "Calm down, Madison!"
 Gary spat in the voice that he saved for use only with his pack subordinates.
 It actually seemed to work as the vamp shut up in surprise.
 "There's no need to call in the Alpha on this.
-I've got it, alright?
+I've got it, all right?
 I'll figure it out and get it done.
 Jeez, Mom!"

 "Understood, Madison," he replied almost as quietly.
 "I know what you mean."